 The following table presents the net amount presented in the consolidated statement of financial condition of financial assets and liabilities subject to enforceable master netting agreements and the gross amount of financial instruments and cash collateral not offset in the consolidated statement of financial condition.
-The table excludes derivatives, reverse repurchase and repurchase agreements and securities lending and borrowing transactions not subject to enforceable master netting agreements where a legal opinion supporting the enforceability of netting in the event of default or termination under the agreement is not in place.
+The table excludes derivatives, resale and repurchase agreements and securities lending and borrowing transactions not subject to enforceable master netting agreements where a legal opinion supporting the enforceability of netting in the event of default or termination under the agreement is not in place.
 Net exposure reflects risk mitigation in the form of collateral.

-(2) \$735 million of the total net amount of securities lending transactions are reported at fair value.
+^{(2) \$15,382} million of the total net amount of securities sold under repurchase agreements and \$186 million of the total net amount of securities lending transactions are reported at fair value.